jiayihu/pretty-algorithms/README.md

 > The activity selection problem is the selection of non-conflicting activities to perform within a given time frame, given a set of activities each marked by a start time (s[i]) and finish time (f[i]).

 A classic application of this problem is in scheduling a room for multiple competing events, each having its own time requirements (start and end time), and many more arise within the framework of operations research.
 [Source](https://en.wikipedia.org/wiki/Activity_selection_problem)

+### Huffman coding

+> A Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.

+The `Huffman coding` is often used as a "back-end" to other compression methods.
+DEFLATE (PKZIP's algorithm) and multimedia codecs such as JPEG and MP3 have a front-end model and quantization followed by the use of prefix codes.
+[Source](https://en.wikipedia.org/wiki/Huffman_coding#Applications)

 ### Longest common subsequence 📐